How to Create Kafka Clusters

 Create a Database Cluster Using the Control Panel

-To create a database cluster, go to the Databases page, then click Create Database.
-Or click Create at the top of any page and choose Databases.
+To create a database cluster, go to the Databases page, and then click Create Database.
+Or click Create at the top of any page and choose Streaming from the Data Services section of the menu.

 Choose a Database Engine

-On the Create Database Cluster page, under Choose a database engine, select Kafka and choose a version if available.
-The database engine and version can't be changed after creation.
+On the Create Database Cluster page, under the Choose a database engine section, select Kafka, and then choose a version, if available.
+The database engine and version can’t be changed after creation.

 Choose a Database Configuration